Juan-Nathan/static-factory-game/README.md

   Encounter a variety of enemies, each with distinct behaviors and challenges.

 - 🎒 **Collectible Items**
-  Pick up weapons, consumables, and special artifacts to progress through the game.
+  Pick up weapons, consumables, and special artifacts to survive and progress through the game.

 - 🌿 **Living Environment**
   The game world evolves over time: